jaso-public/cs764-sorter/README.md

 #### Step 2: Run make sort
 This will compile all the necessary classes needed to preform the external sort.
 #### Step 3: Run ./sort
 If you would like to add customizations to this program, such as defining the record size, include all the necessary flags and values.
-Ex: ./sort -s 120
+Ex: ./sort -s 120 which will run the program with a record size of 120 bytes.

 ## Verify
 The verify tool checks that user input can be parsed and a given input file can be properly handled by the IODevice and filtered through the providers, witness, and consumer.
 It contains 2 flags that allow the user to determine the input file and the record size.

 ### Flags
-- -s: enables a user to determine the record size of the generated records.
+- -s: enables a user to determine the record size (in bytes) of the generated records.
 Its default value if 128.
 - -i: enables the user to determine the input file that will contain the unsorted records.
 Its default value is input.txt.

 ### VerifyMain.cpp
-This file contains the function, verifyMain(), that reads in a users arguments and passes an input file through our chain of providers and consumers.
+This file contains the function, verifyMain(), that reads in a user's arguments and passes an input file through our chain of providers and consumers.
 If an error occurs within this method, verifyUsage() will be called to print the error message.

 ### Compile and Run Verify
 #### Step 1: Build the CMake File